is-ma/serveret/README.md

 # Serveret
 Serveret is a script tool to provision Ruby on Rails development/staging/production environments.
-It includes a running Rails app to show it works.
+It includes a running Rails app example to show it works properly.

 This installation works on Ubuntu 16.04.4 x64.